Think of more than just speed in the COVID-19 vaccine race, experts say

-BEIJING – There was encouraging news when vaccine developer Moderna Inc. announced this week that it has shipped the first vials of its mRNA vaccine against COVID-19 for a phase I trial in the U.S. The vaccine was created just 42 days after the genetic sequence of the COVID-19 virus was released.
+BEIJING – There was encouraging news when vaccine developer Moderna Inc. announced Feb.
+24 that it has shipped the first vials of its mRNA vaccine against COVID-19 for a phase I trial in the U.S. The vaccine was created just 42 days after the genetic sequence of the COVID-19 virus was released.

 That is record speed.
 Other vaccine developers are also working around the clock to respond to the epidemic.
 With previous work done for coronaviruses such as SARS and MERS, researchers can leverage existing knowledge and technology platforms to develop a vaccine for COVID-19 faster.